Current Field Initiatives

 @sdp.cosmosdreams

-Ongoing visual and narrative work exploring space, imagination, and the “dream gap,” expanded through youth-centered science storytelling initiatives including Cosmos Photo Camp and Deep Time—a National Geographic–supported project connecting young people in Central Asia and Mongolia with deep time, fossils, dark skies, and scientific ways of knowing.
+Visual storytelling at the intersection of space, imagination, and the “dream gap,” including youth-centered initiatives such as Cosmos Photo Camp, Guardians of the Cosmos and Deep Time - a National Geographic–supported project connecting young people in Central Asia and Mongolia with fossils, dark skies, and scientific ways of knowing.

 Professional Practice